cytech/Home-Assistant-wundergroundpws/README.md

 :+1: If you find this product useful, feel free to buy me a beer: https://paypal.me/cytecheng

+UPGRADE NOTE: numeric_precision must be added to your exisiting configuration.yaml for this sensor.
+This adds the ability to display PWS data as integer or decimal.
+Valid options are 'none' or 'decimal'.
+See example below.

 The `wundergroundpws` platform uses [Weather Underground](http://www.wunderground.com) as a source for current weather information.

 <p class='note warning'>